FluvialSeds/isotopylog/README.rst

 Documentation
 -------------
-The documentation for the latest release---including detailed package references and numerous comprehensive examples detailing various steps of the data analysis process---is available at:
+The documentation for the latest release---including detailed package references and comprehensive examples detailing various steps of the data analysis process---is available at:

 	http://isotopylog.readthedocs.io